ides3rt/firefox/README.md

-# Welcome to my hardened firefox configuration!
+# Welcome to my hardened Firefox configuration!

 ## Help/warn
-**1.** I use firefox-dev, so some prefs may not work correctly on your system.\
+**1.** I use Firefox-dev, so some prefs may not work correctly on your system.\
 **2.** All of your profiles going to get overwrite by `policies.json`.
- For one profile only configuration you may interested in [arkenfox](https://github.com/arkenfox/user.js).\
+ For one profile only configuration, you may be interested in [arkenfox](https://github.com/arkenfox/user.js).\
 **3.** Some prefs is my preferences.\
-**4.** To make sure your preferred prefs are persist across firefox restart, It's recommended to edit in `user.js` or `policies.json`.
+**4.** To make sure your preferred prefs are persisted across Firefox restart, It's recommended to edit in `user.js` or `policies.json`.

 ## Installation
 **Notes:**
-* Before install you should open Firefox atleast once.
+* Before install, you should open Firefox at least once.
-Also it's preferable to remove all data in your profile (the one that you want to install this config to).
+Also, it's preferable to remove all data in your profile (the one that you want to install this config to).
-* If sudo(8) isn't availible on your system, you may use other programs to evevate your privileges.
+* If sudo(8) isn't available on your system, you may use other programs to elevate your privileges.

 Installation:
 ```